 A prototype is typically where your product becomes tangible for the first time.
 It’s meant to give teams an idea of what they are going to build - a way to visualize things for the first time.
 The level of detail of a prototype can vary significantly.

 The lowest budget option would be to sketch out a design with pen and paper.
-More advanced prototypes are digital, created in tools such as Figma or Adobe XD.
-A prototype, while often tested by real users, is not released into the market as a product.
+More advanced prototypes can be created in tools such as Figma as interactive designs and tested with real users.

 Benefits of minimum viable product development